sahareitam/chrome-keyboard-fixer/README.md

 ## Troubleshooting

 1. **Extension not converting text**
-   - Ensure the server is running
+   - Ensure the server is running or connected to the remote GCP backend
    - Check Chrome console for error messages
    - Verify the keyboard shortcut isn't conflicting with other extensions

 2. **Server connection issues**
-   - Confirm the server is running on port 5000
+   - Confirm the server is accessible on GCP
    - Check if antivirus/firewall is blocking the connection
    - Verify host permissions in manifest.json